opencats/OpenCATS_Documentation/docs/install-linux.rst

 .. image:: ../docs/_static/step1.png

-**Step 2 Database connectivity**
+**Step 2: Database connectivity**

-Enter your CATS MySQL/MariaDB database name, MySQL/MariaDB database username, MySQL/MariaDB database password, and MySQL/MariaDB database host address in these boxes.
+Enter your OpenCATS MySQL/MariaDB database name, MySQL/MariaDB database username, MySQL/MariaDB database password, and MySQL/MariaDB database host address in these boxes.

-*If you are running OpenCATS locally on your computer, or on some shared hosts, the host address will be localhost.
+.. note:: If you are running OpenCATS locally on your computer, or on some shared hosts, the host address will be localhost.
 If your server, VPS (some shared hosting too), you will need to enter the specific address to access.

 Click ``Test Database Connectivity``

 If the MySQL/MariaDB information is set up and entered correctly, you should have all green.
 If you see red, something needs to be corrected or set up correctly.

 .. image:: ../docs/_static/step2.png

-**Step 3 Loading Data**
+**Step 3: Loading Data**

 For a new installation, select ``New Installation``, then ``next``

-.. note:: Demonstration Installation will autopopulate OpenCATS with general example clients, candidates, job orders, etc.  There's no reason to use this in my opinion.
+.. note:: ``Demonstration Installation`` will autopopulate OpenCATS with general example clients, candidates, job orders, etc.  There's no reason to use this in my opinion.

-.. note:: Restore installation from backup will be covered in a future tutorial
+.. note:: ``Restore installation from backup`` will be covered in a future tutorial

 .. image:: ../docs/_static/step3.png